Tips for Taking a Baby to the Movies

 Pack the right supplies: Having ample snacks, bottles, diapers, and extra clothes will help you and baby be prepared for whatever may happen during the movie.
 Snacks are a great way to keep the baby occupied and happy with a full tummy.
 Quiet toys are also a great option to keep your baby distracted if the movie you are loving doesn’t happen to quite catch their interest.
 Just avoid rattles or toys with sounds so as to not disrupt your neighbors, or the whole crowd.

 Don’t forget your Tushbaby Hip Seat Carrier: Keeping your baby close will help them feel calm and comfortable no matter who is holding them.
 The Tushbaby Carrier allows the baby to sit comfortably in 4 various positions as you enjoy the movie experience.
 Remember, the Tushbaby hip carrier gives your baby’s tush the best seat in the house.
-The Tushbaby Carrier puts your baby’s hips in a pediatric “M” position which can prevent hip dysplasia.
-In addition, it evenly distributes the baby’s weight so that the wearer is protected too.
+The Tushbaby Carrier puts your baby’s hips in an “M” position which can help prevent hip dysplasia.
+In addition, it evenly distributes the baby’s weight so that the wearer is protected, too.

 (Also Read: Is Hip Seat Good for Baby?)